How to Play Optimally for Regular Objectives?: Introduction

 \subparagraph*{Chromatic memory.} One of the many contributions of Kopczy{\'n}ski~\cite{KopThesis} in the study of memory for games on graphs is the notion of chromatic memory.
 In this model, the memory states are updated only using the sequence of colors seen along a play, and in particular do not depend on the graph itself (as opposed to chaotic memory, which may use information from the graph in its updates).
 Kopczy{\'n}ski conjectured~\cite{KopThesis} that for $\omega$-regular objectives, chromatic and chaotic memory requirements coincide; unfortunately, this does not hold, as recently proved by Casares~\cite{Cas22} (i.e., there are objectives for which the number of memory states required to play optimally in all arenas differs depending on the memory model).
 In our study, we will see another counterexample using regular objectives.

 \subparagraph*{Contributions.} We study the chromatic memory requirements of both regular reachability and regular safety objectives.
-For both cases, we give a combinatorial characterization of the memory structures that are sufficient to play optimally in all arenas (of any cardinality).
-As a by-product of the characterization we obtain complexity-theoretic statements: given as input a deterministic finite automaton representing the objective, \begin{itemize} \item deciding whether a memory structure suffices to play optimally in all arenas can be done in polynomial time; \item deciding the existence of a sufficient memory structure with a given number of states is \NP-complete. \end{itemize} From our characterizations it also easily follows that for both regular reachability and safety objectives, chromatic and chaotic memory requirements do not coincide.
+For both cases, we give a combinatorial characterization of the memory structures sufficient to play optimally in all arenas (of any cardinality).
+As a by-product of the characterization we obtain complexity-theoretic statements: given as input a deterministic finite automaton representing the objective, \begin{itemize} \item deciding whether a memory structure suffices to play optimally in all arenas can be done in polynomial time; \item deciding the existence of a sufficient memory structure with a given number of states is \NP-complete. \end{itemize} From our characterizations it also follows that for both regular reachability and safety objectives, chromatic and chaotic memory requirements do not coincide.

-We also discuss when relevant the extension of our results to the more general class of topologically open and topologically closed objectives, which include respectively the regular reachability and regular safety objectives.
+We also discuss when relevant the extension of our results to the more general class of topologically open and topologically closed objectives (called respectively \emph{general reachability objectives} and \emph{general safety objectives} for consistency in what follows), which include the regular reachability and regular safety objectives.

-\subparagraph*{Implementation.} For experimentation purposes, we have implemented algorithms which automatically build a memory structure with a minimal number of states, both for regular reachability and safety objectives.
-Our implementation uses SAT solvers provided by the Python package PySAT~\cite{pysat18}.
-It can be found at \url{https://github.com/pvdhove/regularMemoryRequirements}.
+\subparagraph*{Implementation.} In order to test ideas and conjectures, we have implemented algorithms that automatically build a memory structure with a minimal number of states, both for regular reachability and regular safety objectives.
+These algorithms are based on the theoretical analysis from this paper.
+Our implementation\footnote{Our implementation is available at \url{https://github.com/pvdhove/regularMemoryRequirements}.} uses SAT solvers provided by the Python package PySAT~\cite{pysat18}.

 \subparagraph*{Structure of the paper.} All required definitions are provided in Section~\ref{sec:preliminaries}.
 Section~\ref{sec:overview} includes a technical overview of the results and proofs as well as an in-depth discussion of related works.
 The characterizations for regular safety and reachability objectives are proved in Section~\ref{sec:safety} and Section~\ref{sec:reach}.
 We show complexity-theoretic corollaries in Section~\ref{sec:complexity}.